QuizMe.Add to Chrome →

 Marcus L. Engineering manager · BerlinApr 2026

-I stopped unsuspending someone else's 30,000-card deck.
-My cards come from what I actually read on the wards.
-Didn't expect to still be using it past week two, honestly.
+I stopped grinding through someone else's 30,000 card deck.
+Now my cards come from what I actually read on rounds.
+I didn't think I'd still be using this past week two.

 Amelia R. Med student, MS3 · Johns HopkinsMay 2026

-I wanted a way to remember the papers I was reading instead of pretending I had.
-Smallest, sharpest study habit I've built in years — and I've built a lot of bad ones.
+I wanted a way to actually remember the papers I read instead of just skimming and moving on.
+This is the smallest, sharpest study habit I've built in years, and I've built plenty of bad ones.

 Rohit K. PhD candidate · OxfordMar 2026